 - provision of lecture recordings

-- Provision of note-takers and/or access to lecturer’s notes.
+- provision of note-takers and/or access to lecturer notes

 - extended exam time, preferred seating or alternative venue where distractions can be minimised

 - allowance for breaks in exams

-- Alternative formats and use of adaptive technology such as use of text-to-speech and speech recognition software, smartpens and so on.
+- alternative formats and use of Assistive Technology such as use of text-to-speech and speech recognition software, smartpens and so on

 - alternative assessment arrangements such as oral presentation of information, individual rather than group presentations, recognition of practical demonstration of skills and knowledge (particularly in VET)